NyanMaths/NyanMaths-command-line/README.txt

 # NyanMaths-command-line
 NyanMaths command line edition is a mathematical software made with Python.
+It is currently WIP and needs a quite complete rewrite because it is so poorly programmed...

 To use it, you have to enter a command such as :